smartprocure/futil-js/README.md

 ### dotJoin
 `data:array -> result:string` Compacts and joins an array with '.'

+### dotJoinWith
+`filterFunction -> data:array -> result:string` Compacts an array by
+the provided function, then joins it with '.'

 ### repeated
 `data:array -> result:array` Returns an array of elements that are repeated in the array.